 When and where can I get vaccinated?

 People age 12 and older are now eligible to receive the COVID-19 vaccine.
-Visit ct.gov to find out where the COVID-19 vaccine is available in your area.
+For children ages 5 and older, an age-appropriate dose of the Pfizer vaccine is also now available.
+Visit mass.gov to find out where the COVID-19 vaccine is available in your area.

 I’ve heard that the Moderna and Pfizer vaccines are better than the Johnson & Johnson vaccine.
 Is that true?

 No. All three vaccines protect you against severe illness due to COVID-19, which may lead to hospitalization and death.
 Their effectiveness numbers are slightly different for many reasons, namely: